solderneer/solderneer/site/src/content/notes/birmingham-uk.md

 tags: ["place"]
 ---

-It's a much calmer and quieter city than [[London, United Kingdom]], and I also heard that it used to be the manufacturing capital in the First Industrial Revolution.
+It's a much calmer and quieter city than [[uk-london]], and I also heard that it used to be the manufacturing capital in the First Industrial Revolution.

 **Other Related Meanderings:**